Clastify logo

 • integration → relative number of hydrogens in each environment.

-The data booklet gives chemical shift ranges, so the skill is not memorising every value.
-It’s matching a proposed structure to the observed pattern.
+The data booklet gives chemical shift ranges, so the skill is matching a proposed structure to the observed pattern rather than memorising every value.

 Why signals split

-In high-resolution ¹H NMR, a single signal may appear as a small cluster of peaks rather than one line.
+In high-resolution 1^1H NMR, a single signal can appear as a small cluster of peaks rather than one line.
 Spin–spin coupling is the interaction between nearby non-equivalent hydrogen nuclei that causes NMR signal splitting.
 From that splitting, you can work out how many hydrogens sit on neighbouring carbon atoms.

 ¹H NMR splitting patterns from the N + 1 rule for 0–3 neighbouring hydrogens.